 Boa Vista is a large detached 4-bed, 3-bath, partially air-conditioned villa on an 800sqm lot in Tavira town; a car is not essential.
 With a wrap-around marble-tiled terrace at ground floor level and a roof terrace at first floor level, the villa offers panoramic views along the river, over the Roman Bridge, the Moorish Castle, and the old town, and out to sea.
 A choice of footpaths at the back of the villa takes you to the Roman Bridge, generally regarded as the centre point of the old town, in 6 to 10 minutes – depending on age, agility and encumbrance!

 Rental rates are to be understood as weekly but changeover is flexible.
 A discount of 10% is applied to the average daily cost for all days in excess of one week.
-Discounted rates apply for smaller parties except in July and August.
+Rates in July and August are based on a party of eight with no reduction for smaller parties.
+Rates for the rest of the year are based on a party of four.
 Linen and towels are changed weekly when the villa is also cleaned.

-Eight adult guests and one baby can be accommodated comfortably – a cot and/or high-chair are available free of charge on request.
-On arrival, you are met by an English couple who introduce you to the facilities.
+Eight adult guests and one baby can be accommodated comfortably – a cot and/or high-chair are available on request.
+On arrival, you are met by a couple who introduce you to the facilities.
 They live locally and are on hand 24/7 should any minor emergencies occur during your stay.
 They also provide a Welcome Basket including tea, coffee, milk, sugar, cheese, cold meats, bread, water, wine, beer, soft drinks, etc – maybe not enough for a four course meal but at least that you don't have to rush to the supermarket.

 The villa is equipped throughout to a very high standard.
 The lounge area is approx 40sqm/400sqft.
 Satellite and Cable TV (English, French, German, Dutch, Spanish, Portuguese channels) are provided in the lounge, the dining room and the master bedroom – each location has an independent satellite connection.
 There is a large open-plan kitchen/dining area comprehensively equipped to cater for eight people – the central island of the kitchen doubles as a breakfast bar.
 Both lounge and dining room are air-conditioned – and each also has four sliding doors opening onto the wrap around terrace if you prefer a fresh breeze.

 There are four bedrooms, two with double beds and two with twin beds.
 There are also three bathrooms.
-The master bedroom is air-conditioned and has bathroom en suite, TV, etc. The other double bedroom is also air-conditioned and the twin bedrooms have fans.
+The master bedroom is air-conditioned and has bathroom en suite, TV, etc. The other double bedroom is also air-conditioned; one of the twin bedrooms has air-con, the other a fan.
 The utility room includes a washing machine and a dryer.
 Soaps, detergents, toilet paper, etc are provided.